 Lectures by course instructors and guest speakers, including researchers, filmmakers, and development professionals, prompt critical discussion about the social, economic, and political conditions that shape women’s roles in development.
 Focus is placed on the design and implementation of projects that provide opportunities for earning a living wage in sectors including water, energy, and agriculture.

-In the first half of the course, labs include the application of D-Lab's Lean Research methods to analyze gender dynamics in local and international development programs.
-Students then design an international field project, which they can complete during the semester, or they can continue to work on in-country during a January fieldwork experience if appropriate.
-Projects may occur in Guatemala, Ghana, Colombia, and/or South Africa.
+In the first half of the class, labs include the application of D-Lab's Lean Research methods to analyze gender dynamics in local and international development programs.

 This year student teams will partner with organizations in Brazil, Columbia, Kenya, and Peru.
 Find examples of last year's projects here.
 The projects in Kenya and Columbia will continue.
 One focus of our work will be sexual and reproductive health and menstrual health and hygiene.
 This year we will also partner with a class at INSPER in São Paulo, Brazil; the class will meet regularly with us and will coordinate work in the favelas in São Paulo.

 Given COVID-19 conditions, it is unlikely that teams will be able to travel during the Independent Activities Period (IAP) in January 2022 to continue collaborations with the community partners.
 However, last year we were able to continue our work virtually in January.
 Depending on conditions in Summer 2022, there may be opportunities to travel then.